zdravkov/kendo-docs/getting-started/introduction.md

 ### Kendo UI DataViz

-1. Download Kendo UI DataViz and extract the distribution zip file to a convenient location.
+1. Download Kendo UI Professional and extract the distribution zip file to a convenient location.
-1. Copy the **/js** and **/styles** directories of the Kendo UI DataViz distribution to your web application root directory.
+1. Copy the **/js** and **/styles** directories of the Kendo UI Professional distribution to your web application root directory.
 1. Include the Kendo UI DataViz JavaScript and CSS files in the `head` tag of your HTML page:

         <!-- Kendo UI DataViz CSS -->